 General business degrees give students a broad range of knowledge about a variety of business functions.
-Typically, this degree program takes two years or 60 semester units to complete due to general education requirements.
 Program specializations are available in marketing, human resources and international business.
 Through analysis of business models, students can explore ways of solving problems that arise in a corporate setting.
 Students also learn professional communication skills and conflict management approaches.
 Students may also be expected to complete an internship before receiving their degree to better prepare them for the job market.
-A high school diploma or GED equivalent is required for enrollment.

 For an associate degree in general business, most schools require students to take general education coursework, including courses in English, history, math, natural science, psychology and sociology, in addition to business courses.
 A high school diploma or GED equivalent is required for enrollment.
 Typically, this degree program takes two years or 60 semester units to complete.
 Coursework within a business program can include:

 - Business law

 - Human resources

 Popular Career Options

 Upon completion of a general business degree program, graduates are generally qualified for entry-level employment in departments such as accounting, human resources, finance or marketing and advertising.
 Possible job titles could include: